 PR agents of Bashar al-Assad

 But as the Syrian civil war drags on, its humanitarian and financial costs are growing increasingly insurmountable.
+This makes support from the international community, which has repeatedly sanctioned Syria, more important for the president.

-That’s why it is so important for Assad to gain support from the international community, which has repeatedly sanctioned Syria.
 As a result, in the West Assad’s most powerful allies are not heads of state, but rather politicians, businesspeople and, especially, journalists who are alleged to be working as PR agents for him.

 Perhaps the most influential politician in the United States to actively promote Assad’s cause is US House Representative Tulsi Gabbard, who was for a time a candidate for the Democratic presidential nomination.
 Gabbard met Assad in 2017 for a “fact-finding” mission and since then has refused to publicly denounce Assad’s actions.
 This has led Senator Kamala Harris, among others, to label Gabbard an “apologist” for Assad.